This version of the essay is for Blonde Guy computers with ArcaOS.

 If the format was successful, then repeat this step with the other drive letters and volume names.
 All of the volumes should be formatted in this step.
 The commands are listed below.

-The result of this command should be to list every file being restored.
+The result of this command should be to restore the disks specified.
 No errors should result, but some can be ignored.
 If there is a file to be overwritten, allow zip to do so.

 Reboot the computer to see the new Boot Manager screen.
-Select eComStation to boot the newly restored volume.
+Select ArcaOS to boot the newly restored volume.